Servideska/HPC/doc.zih.tu-dresden.de/docs/software/nanoscale_simulations.md

 [how to utilize workspaces for your I/O intensive jobs](../data_lifecycle/workspaces.md).
 However hereafter we have an example on how that might look like for Gaussian:

-!!! example "Using Workspaces with Gaussian"
+???+ example "Using workspaces with Gaussian"

     ```
     #!/bin/bash